 The domestic automaker Sollers will launch production of the new SP7 minivan in 2025 at the plant in Yelabuga.

-Sollers SP7 will be created based on the Chinese JAC Refine RF8 minivan.
+Sollers SP7 will be created on the basis of the Chinese JAC Refine RF8 minivan.
 The car will be equipped with a 2.0-liter gasoline turbo engine with a capacity of 200 hp and a torque of 390 Nm.
 The car will be equipped with an eight-speed automatic transmission, providing acceleration to 100 km/h in 9.8 seconds and a maximum speed of up to 200 km/h.

 The Sollers SP7 will feature a digital instrument panel and a central infotainment screen in a single unit.
 The car will also be equipped with hidden door handles and cameras instead of traditional rear-view mirrors.